Wars of the Delian League: Delian League

-Non-Persian campaigns
+Conflicts in Greece

 Military expansion of the League

 Thucydides provides just one example of the use of force to extend membership of the League, but since his account seems to be selective, there were presumably more; certainly, Plutarch provides details of one such instance.
 Karystos, which had collaborated with the Persians during the second Persian invasion, was attacked by the League at some point in the 470s BC, and eventually agreed to become a member.
 Plutarch mentions the fate of Phaselis, which Cimon compelled to join the league during his Eurymedon campaign.

 Internal rebellions

 Naxos attempted to leave the League c.
 470/467 BC but was attacked by the Athenians and forced to remain a member.
 A similar fate awaited the Thasians after they tried to leave the League in 465 BC.
 Thucydides does not provide more examples, but from archaeological sources it is possible to deduce that there were further rebellions in the following years.
 Thucydides leaves us under no illusions that the behaviour of the Athenians in crushing such rebellions led firstly to the hegemony of Athens over the league, and eventually to the transition from the Delian League to the Athenian Empire.